backend-development/backend-development-textbook/source/caching.md

 Query OK, 0 rows affected (0,06 sec)
 ```

 §

-The select statment with the two joins can now
+After the view has been created, we can use `degree_programs` like a
-be used like a simple table called `degree_programs` in the database when creating
+table in the database.
-new sql queries.

 ```
 mysql> SELECT * from degree_programs WHERE user_id=901 ;